RackHD/docs/docs/index.rst

 management and orchestration, to provide cohesive APIs to enabled automated infrastructure.
 In a Converged Infrastructure Platform (CIP) architecture, RackHD software provides hardware management and orchestration (M&O).
 It serves as an abstraction layer between other M&O layers and the underlying physical hardware.
-Developers can use the RackHD API to create a user interface that serves as single point of access for managing hardware services regardless of the specific hardware in place.
+Developers can use the RackHD APIs as a component in a larger orchestration system or to create a user interface for managing hardware services regardless of the underlying hardware in place.

 The project is a collection of libraries and applications housed at https://github.com/RackHD/ and documentation hosted at http://rackhd.readthedocs.org.
 The code for RackHD is a combination